EPA claims larger diesel cars also have defeat devices

 Volkswagen has admitted that diesel cars with the so-called Type EA 189 2.0-litre TDI turbo diesel engine have been sold worldwide.
 VW has had to set aside billions of dollars to deal with the issue, VW's share price has plummeted, and the company's CEO stepped aside.
 Meanwhile the EPA is looking into widening its investigation to include other carmakers and the scandal is causing fear of an economic crisis in Germany.

-This scandal follows a 2013 recall of 2.6 million VW cars because of a transmission fault, and millions of Toyota, Honda, Chrysler and Nissan cars recalled earlier this year because of faulty airbags.
+This scandal follows a 2013 recall of 2.6 million VW cars because of a transmission fault, and millions of Toyota, Honda, Chrysler and Nissan cars recalled because of faulty airbags.